 CADR has known flaws, but is the yardstick in which to compare the effectiveness of a purifiers.
 Some companies won't make this easy to find and will tell you what is wrong with the current system but in absence of a better (and standardised) form of measurement, this number is crucial to help you compare products on an equal footing.
 So unless your CADR is low, what is the harm in publishing it?

-If you’re looking for a quieter air purifier, choose one with a higher CADR number for your room size and then run it on low.
+If you’re looking for a quieter air purifier, choose one with a higher CADR number needed for your room size and then run it on low.

 Compare purifiers using the clean air 'cost effectiveness calculator'